 Concerts & Shows

 Minnesota has a wide array of venues that attract local independent artists and world-renowned bands.
-The Twin Cities have been a hot spot for decades with venues like First Avenue, the Turf Club and the Varsity Theater, but other areas of the state are also draws.
+The Twin Cities have been a hot spot for decades with venues like First Avenue, the Turf Club and the Cedar Cultural Center, but other areas of the state are also draws.

 Have you ever wanted to try rock climbing?
 Vertical Endeavors caters to families looking for an afternoon of fun and can even challenge serious climbers.
 The St. Paul location is the largest indoor rock climbing facility in the country.
 Vertical Endeavors also has locations in Duluth and Minneapolis.
 Rental equipment is available.

 Only in Minnesota: Check out the craft beverage scene across the state.
-Some notable spots for local beer include Canal Park Brewery in Duluth, which was voted “Best Beer City in 2012,” and the new Voyageur Brewing in Grand Marais, which uses the clean waters of Lake Superior to brew its beers.
+Some notable spots for local beer include Canal Park Brewery in Duluth, and Voyageur Brewing in Grand Marais, which uses the clean waters of Lake Superior to brew its beers.
 LynLake Brewery is located in an old movie theater in Minneapolis, and Excelsior Brewing is in the heart of this charming town.
 Swing by Surly Brewing to marvel at the destination brewpub.

 Fun for the Whole Family